BUGS-NYU/nyu-cs-wiki/README.md

 ## What is this❓

 CS has become increasingly competitive.
-We create this website as a way to help students identify resources to further their education and career.
+We created this website as a way to help students identify resources to further their education and career.

 The website consists of: